nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 ## Flow

 1. Service starts through `cmd/start.go`.
-2. Config, logger, notification sender, and metadata providers are initialized.
+2. Config, logger, and notification sender are initialized.
-3. `internal/http/server.go` exposes authenticated `/api/pack` and `/api/parse`.
+3. `internal/http/server.go` exposes authenticated `/api/candidate`, `/api/pack`, and `/api/parse`.
 4. A webhook request enters `internal/http/webhook.go`.
-5. `internal/http/processor.go` decodes the payload and locates the configured client.
+5. `internal/http/processor_handlers.go` decodes the payload.
+The candidate, plan, and import processor files keep the three lifecycle stages separate.
-6. Existing client episode releases are inspected.
-7. `internal/release/` compares announce and client releases under configured fuzzy-matching rules.
-8. Smart mode may consult metadata providers to decide whether a grab is worthwhile.
-9. `/api/pack` stops here: it only reports whether the pack matches. `/api/parse` continues by decoding the torrent contents to derive stable target naming.
-10. The client's import destination is resolved, matches are recomputed, and matching episode files are hardlinked in the rooted or flat layout that the client will use.
+6. `/api/candidate` compares the announce with cached torrent summaries.
+It does not read torrent bytes or file details.
+7. `/api/pack` reuses the short-lived inventory, parses the announced torrent, and requests details only for candidate client torrents.
+8. `internal/release/` keeps MKV and MP4 files that parse as episodes.
+It excludes samples, extra videos, and other non-episode files from coverage.
+9. Reusable source files map to distinct valid targets with the same container under configured fuzzy rules.
+10. Smart mode compares the exact reusable target count with the actual torrent episode count. `/api/pack` caches an accepted side-effect-free plan.
+11. `/api/parse` reuses that plan, or safely rebuilds it after a cache miss.
+It resolves the import destination and hardlinks matching files in the client-selected layout.
+12. Smart mode checks achieved coverage after hardlink creation.
+If it is below the threshold, the request does not import the torrent.
+Successful hardlinks remain for a safe retry.
+Automatic cleanup is intentionally deferred because the service cannot yet prove ownership of every file and directory it would remove.
-11. The torrent is added to the client, checked so the present files are recognised, and not left paused.
+13. The torrent is added to the client, checked so the present files are recognised, and not left paused.
 See [qbittorrent-import-flow.md](qbittorrent-import-flow.md) for the complete-vs-partial client import flow with diagrams.
-12. Logs and notifications communicate outcome.
+14. Logs and notifications communicate outcome.

 ## Failure Classes

 - request decode/auth failure
 - client connectivity or login failure
-- metadata lookup failure
+- client inventory or file-detail failure
 - release mismatch
 - torrent parse mismatch
 - filesystem hardlink failure